 That's one reason the Moose backwards compatibility policy exists.
 When inventing new things that no one has ever invented before, it's easy to get things only mostly right, and it's impossible to know what's wrong without people using it and reporting on what's difficult or impossible or ugly.

-That's one reason Perl 6 language design and implementation has gone through cycles of reinvention and foundering.
-Perl 5 gets a lot of things right philosophically and very wrong practically.
-Where Perl 6 gets a lot of things more right practically, the consistency of vision and design required rearrangement of the middle layers of philosophy.
+The lack of that feedback is one reason that Perl 6's language design and implementation has gone through cycles of reinvention and foundering.
+With over a decade of no real users and no usable implementations, it's not easy to see where the language works and where it doesn't.
+Even though you can argue that Perl 6 gets a lot of things right practically, the consistency of vision and design required rearrangement of the middle layers of philosophy.
 Above all, there's no substitute for running code to discover how a system actually works, if it works at all.
+As a consequence, I've seen systems freeze themselves into poor designs because there's no solid evidence as to what users actually need.
+(Ask yourself why P6 has stagnated.)

 That's one reason test-driven design and frequent, small, timeboxed iterations are part of agile or lean or whatever buzzword name you want to slap on the very practical, flexible, effective development process most of the great developers I know use—not because that's the only way to write great software, but because you can learn so much so quickly about what you really need when you give yourself the right to be wrong with little consequence.